– By Marc Sibbald –

 And the answer was a resounding – YES!

 I drove the RS Sportswagon 2.0 litre turbo petrol and the Calais Liftback 2.0 litre turbo diesel.
-The popular vote in the FAN office when to the RS though both were very drivable.
+The popular vote in the FAN office went to the RS though both were very drivable.
 After spending a week on the road in each I could easily swap my VF SV6 for either one.
 And to make sure I wasn’t favouring the new, younger, sexier model; I drove a VFII SV6 Black for a day as a more extensive comparison.

 There are some of you that are still thinking about the Commodore’s ancestry in motorsport, the sound of a V8 and performance that only comes from a rear wheel drive vehicle.
 But these are all emotions.
 As Fleet Managers we take emotions out by using a Fit for Purpose matrix and Whole of Life Cost analysis.